Laser Questions and Answers

 This laser is classified as a Class IV laser, which places it in the category of potentially hazardous, requiring specific safety measures when used as a dental or medical laser.

-The Odyssey Diode Laser has been certified to the latest safety standards applicable to medical lasers in the US and Canada including IEC 60825, IEC 60601 and the Food and Drug Administration’s Laser Performance Standard (21 CFR 1040.10 and 1040.11.
-Protective eyewear is included with the Odyssey and special eye protection filters which mount on the doctor’s magnification systems have be purchased and are used whenever the laser is used.
+The Diode Laser has been certified to the latest safety standards applicable to medical lasers in the US and Canada including IEC 60825, IEC 60601, and the Food and Drug Administration’s Laser Performance Standard (21 CFR 1040.10 and 1040.11.
+Protective eyewear is included with the diode laser and special eye protection filters which mount on the doctor’s magnification systems have been purchased and are used whenever the laser is used.